Delicious and Simple Apple and Beet Salad Recipe

 The endothelium is a major player in your cardiovascular health and that of your bones.

-In sum, beets, apples and walnuts combine to give your heart (and bones) a Valentine
+In sum, beets, apples, and walnuts combine to give your heart (and bones) a health boost.

 Just one example of the synergy here: one of the ways in which beets boost cardiovascular health is via their unique beneficial effects on the endothelium.
 Beets are extremely rich in a form of nitrate that our bodies convert to a compound called nitric oxide, which relaxes the endothelium, improving blood flow.